Cosmian/client/crate/cli/README.md

 # Cosmian CLI

-Cosmian KMS can be managed using the `cosmian` command line interface (CLI) or its graphical client `cosmian_gui`.
+KMS or Findex server can be managed using the `cosmian` command line interface (CLI) or its graphical client `cosmian_gui`.

 ## Build